bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

-  unit rather than a required subclass or config override baked into the base plugin, adding support for one story's particular needs never requires changing `engine_plugins/` itself, and never risks breaking a different story already depending on that plugin's current shape.
+  unit rather than a required subclass or config override baked into the base plugin, adding support for one story's particular needs never requires changing `engine_plugins/` itself, and never risks breaking a different story already depending on that plugin's current interface.
 - **Consequence: a plugin depends on another only where the concept genuinely requires it, and then in one direction.** Location tracking has no concept of a character, and a game wanting only a map never adopts occupancy.
 The reverse is not